imnd/tachyon/README.md

 - files-uploading;
 - work with cookies;
 - authentication;
-- tiny JS framework;
 - XSLT template system;
+- flash messages;
-- component for publishing js and css resource files
+- component for publishing js and css resource files.

-- flash messages.
+Tere is also JS library.
+It consists of separated components that can be selectively pluged to the page.
+They are all clearified of whitespaces and glued together in one sprite.
+A compressed gzip version is also created to reduce traffic.

 The code was written in compliance with the PSR-2 standard.
 All PHP and JS code, except datepicker is written by me.